Toward a Characterization of Simulation Between Arithmetic Theories: Heuristic Constraints

 A natural refinement of the Busy Beaver phenomenon is obtained by considering Kolmogorov-random strings.
 We fix a universal Turing machine $U$.
 For each string $x{\in}\{0,1\}^*$, let $K_U(x)$ denote the plain Kolmogorov complexity of $x$, that is, the length of the shortest program $p$ such that $U(p){=}x$.
 Fix once and for all a constant $c_U$, and let $R$ denote the set of strings $x$ such that $K_U(x){\geq}|x|{-}c_U$.
 Thus $R$ is the set of Kolmogorov-random strings relative to $U$, up to the fixed additive constant $c_U$.
-It is well known that $R$ is infinite and immune; any theory fails to prove $x{\in}R$ with at most finite exceptions, by Chaitin's\cite{ChaitinIncompleteness} Incompleteness Theorem (Li and Vit{\'{a}}nyi \cite{LiVitanyiBook}).
+It is well known that $R$ is infinite and immune; any fixed sound effectively axiomatized theory proves $x{\in}R$ for at most finitely many true instances, by Chaitin's Incompleteness Theorem~\cite{ChaitinIncompleteness} (see also Li and Vit{\'{a}}nyi~\cite{LiVitanyiBook}).

 Kolmogorov-random axioms $x{\in}R$ suggest a particularly concrete source of hardness within the relative-consistency viewpoint.
-The guiding intuition is that efficient simulation should not be able to exploit true random information that the base theory cannot itself recover.
-This leads to a candidate information-theoretic hardness principle.
-It should not be viewed as a theorem from the structural discussion above, but rather as a distinguished random-axiom instance of the same general obstruction.
+The guiding intuition is that simulation should not be able to exploit true random information that the base theory cannot itself recover.
+This leads to the following information-theoretic conjecture.
+It should not be viewed as a theorem derived from the structural discussion above, but as the distinguished random-axiom instance of the same general obstruction.

 One cannot expect such hardness for every true random axiom.
-By Theorem~\ref{theoremfiniteaxiomrelativeconsistencyimpliessimulation}, simulation is possible whenever $EA{\vdash}Con_{\mathcal S}{\rightarrow}Con_{\mathcal S{+}(x{\in}R)}$.
-The natural question is therefore whether, in the random-axiom case, the exact obstruction to simulation is failure of access to the axiom already over $EA{+}Con_{\mathcal S}$.
+By Theorem~\ref{thm:relative-consistency-implies-simulation}, simulation is possible whenever $EA{\vdash}Con_{\mathcal S}{\rightarrow}Con_{\mathcal S{+}(x{\in}R)}$.
+The natural question is therefore whether, in the random-axiom case, the exact obstruction to simulation is failure of this weak-base relative-consistency implication.